 PROGRAM: We will be ENDORSING candidates for Water Board seats, including the West Basin Water District District 4.
 We will also consider recommendations for the November Ballot Measures.

 ALSO AT OUR MEETING: Hear reports from local elected officials as well as candidates for various offices.
 We have been visited regularly by Carson, Gardena, Hawthorne and Lawndale officeholders, among others.

 Due to the need to be out of the facility by 9:00 PM, we are now starting our meeting promptly at 7:00 PM.
 Announcements and Resolutions must be submitted in writing to the President at the beginning of the meeting.
 Please be on time!

-CHECK to see if your club membership is due -- your newsletter's mailing label shows the last month through which you are paid.
+CHECK to see if your club membership is due -- your meeting notice's mailing label shows the last month through which you are paid.

 STAMPS FOR VETERANS: If you have any interesting, foreign or commemorative stamps (perhaps those used in our club mailing), rip the corners of envelopes containining the stamps & postmarks off and bring them to one of our meetings or Sunday Breakfasts.
 Club Historian Terry Kennedy has been sending them to Veterans Administration Hospitals for decades for the recuperation and enjoyment of our injured veterans.

 at FARMER BOYS - Breakfast, Burgers & more

 in Gardena, California (just west of the Harbor 110 Freeway)